Four Collections Best Practices

 2. Use technology to maximize your resources

 Data-driven prioritization strategies can help you determine who to contact, how to contact them and the treatment options you offer.
 But you may need to invest in technology to efficiently execute these findings.
-Although budgets may be limited, the investment can be important for handling rising account volumes without increasing headcount.
+Although budgets may be limited, the investment in debt recovery tools can be important for handling rising account volumes without increasing headcount.
 Some opportunities include:

 • Keep consumer data up to date: Have systems in place that will automatically verify and update consumers’ contact information, preferences and previous collection attempts.